 The Permanent Team

-Since 1 November 2017, Sandra Cossart is Sherpa’s director.
-Prior to this position, Sandra headed the Globalisation and Human Rights Program within Sherpa for almost 8 years.
+Sandra is an international lawyer with over twenty years of experience and almost fifteen years defending and protecting victims of economics crimes, fighting impunity, and advocating for changes of legal frameworks Prior to this position, Sandra headed the Globalisation and Human Rights Program within Sherpa for almost 8 years.
 She was a leading voice on the need to change the legal framework so that legal structures would reflect economic reality and contribute to achieving access to justice for victims of corporate violations of human rights.

 During this period, Sherpa was at the forefront of some of the most important milestones in corporate liability for human rights, bringing new strategic litigation cases and testing innovative legal ground to fight against corporate impunity.